 - Miso cookies

 - Double chocolate cookies

-- Chocolate chip oatmeal cookies
+- Banana chocolate chip cookies

 Here is an easy basic vegan sugar cookie recipe for you to bake using all the tips in this guide.
 Now go to your kitchen and bake your perfect cookies!
 Still have questions about baking vegan muffins?
 Let me know in the comments so that I can help you bake your perfect cookies!